robertobloj/sql-execution-plan-analyser/README.md

 We've created appropriate repositories for entities, and ensure we have some indexes for tables.

+## Tests

+Following tests are created:

+1. [PersonIntegrationTest] - check that all entities are correctly written, and we are able to successfully save entities into[PostgreSQL] database
+2. [SqlCaptureInspectorTest] - test for custom `org.hibernate.resource.jdbc.spi.StatementInspector` implementation.
+We check whether we are able to collect all sql queries or not.
+3. [SqlExecutionPlanTest] - TODO (under construction)
+4. [JpaToSqlConversionTest] - test for checking, whether translation from JPA into sql works properly

 [Docker]: https://www.docker.com/
 [JDK]: https://www.oracle.com/java/technologies/downloads/
 [Spring Boot Application]: https://spring.io/projects/spring-boot